CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/CrimesOfCrimson/CrimesOfCrimson.md

 And on this planet lies a sprawling continent, known as simply as "The Continent", its colossal size dominating a large portion of the planet.
 It's inhabitants mainly consist of a spieces known as "The Fallen" or Fellkin, a humanoid race with varying degrees of monstrous features and biological abilities.
 Though the vast majority of the Continents population, they are led by the Brightkin, descendants of the brights or gods.

-And on the eastern edge of "The Continent", lies the country of Reddland ruled by the ancient and noble house Reddington, ruled by Lady Veronica Reddington and her bond Lord Flint Reddington.
+And on the eastern edge of "The Continent", lies the country of Reddland ruled by the ancient and noble house Reddington, ruled by Lady Veronica Reddington and her bond Lord Flint "The Laughing Storm" Reddington.
 A dhampir nation, it's inhabitants are known as great scholars, warriors, and merchants.
-In recent times, their invention and control of "The Healing Blood", a panacea and the only know cure for those infected by the Spore, has made Reddland one of the wealthiest and most powerful kingdoms on the planet.
-As a member of the Dawn Empire
+In recent times, their invention and control of "The Healing Blood", a panacea and the only know cure for the victums of the Spore infection that ravages the planet, has made Reddland one of the wealthiest and most powerful kingdoms on the planet.

 And on the eastern edge of Reddland, bordering the Siren Sea, lies it's capital, Reddwall, Given its name for the massive red granite wall that surrounds it.
 Sitting atop the ruins of the previous capital of the Witch Queen Alana, Reddwall is littered with gothic superstructures made of varying colors of granite.
-Furthest from Castle Tearstone, the prominent deep red Castle of house Reddington, structures are relatively small in size, made of less desirable granite colors such as pale yellow or gray.
-As the construction nears Castle Tearstone, become larger in scale, shades of yellow granite transition to orange, then almost exclusively red as Tearstone is approached.
+Furthest from Castle Tearstone, the prominent deep red granite Castle of house Reddington, structures are relatively small in size, made of less desirable granite colors such as pale yellow or gray.
+As the construction nears Castle Tearstone, structures become larger in scale, shades of yellow granite transition to orange, then almost exclusively red as Tearstone is approached.
 Among the many marvels of Reddwall, Byrgenwerth school of magic and medicines stands as one of the prominent staples of the city, responsible for the creation of the Healing Bloods of Reddwall under the brilliant Lady Veronica Reddington.
+As a member of the Dawn Empire, Reddwall has opened her gates to any seeking the life saving medical treatment only they can provide.

 And in the city sits the Docks of Reddwall, bordering "Beached Bay", it's pure unsalted waters as clear glass said to be a result of ancient magic of the Witch Queen Alana and her ancient Siren kingdom which Reddland now occupies

-And just pulling into it's designated dock it a small merchant vessel known as the "Wind's Pride".
+And just pulling into it's designated dock is a small merchant vessel known as the "Wind's Pride".
 Though normally it's cargo would consist of the silver's of Uskal, the drug Mirage of the great emptiness, or the iron wood lumber of Old Growth Forest, today it is contracted by the Dawn Empire to carry diseased refugees, seeking the Healing Bloods of Reddwall.

 And taking in Reddwall for their first time, leaning against the railing stand two seemingly unimportant adolescences..."